-Item No. Particulars of Quantity/ Weight Name and full Highest bid Highest bid Earnest money realized Date on which the Whether the articles were Auctioneer's Commission and Stores address of purchaser accepted rejected on the spot complete amount is realized and credited into treasury actually handed over on the spot.
-If not, the actual date of handing over of the articles with quantities acknowled- gement for its payment 1 2 3 4 5 6 7 8 9 10
+Item Particulars Quantity/ Name Highest Highest Earnest Date on Whether the Auctioneer's No. of Stores Weight and full address of purchaser bid accepted bid rejected money realized on the spot which the complete amount is realized and credited into treasury articles were actually handed over on the spot.
+If not, the actual date of handing over of the articles with quantities Commission and acknowled- gement for its payment 1 2 3 4 5 6 7 8 9 10